MUbarak123-56/image-digit-scquantathon/README.md

 ## Methodology

-The methodology was to develop a quantum layer that can act as a component within the neural network.
+The methodology was to develop a quantum layer that can act as a component within the algorithm.
 Our objective was three-fold: simplicity, training speed and reproduciboility.
 This quantum layer will be simple while being able to yield reproducible results and train data within a reasonable period of time.
 Therefore, we began by transforming the initial circuit into a simpler circuit by replacing the Angle Encoder with the ZFeatureMap, a simpler data encoding mechanism.
 We also used a new method for convolution by drawing inspiration from Qiskit's [tutorial](https://qiskit-community.github.io/qiskit-machine-learning/tutorials/11_quantum_convolutional_neural_networks.html) on Quantum Convolution Neural Network.

 ![First Attempt](images/qcnn_z_feature_map.png)